Making meringue is something that is a bit tough for some people, but once you get used to making it, it’s going to be worth all of the effort.

 There are a few things that can go wrong when you’re whipping the egg whites.
 You could wind up whipping them at a slow speed, which will cause them to turn out sort of soggy.

 Some people describe this meringue state as droopy, but it could also be considered soft.
-It certainly isn’t stiff, and you want the meringue to be stiff so that you can get the right results.
+It certainly isn’t stiff, and you want it to be stiff so that you can get the expected results.

 Beating the egg whites for too long will make it so that the meringue is really grainy.
 It might also appear sort of lumpy and it’ll be a bit dry.

 You’re supposed to beat things until they have the stiff peaks that you’re looking for.
 It’s easy to recognize this because when you go to pull the beaters up, the meringue will stand up easily.

 Try to do your best to get the beating process right when you wish to avoid issues with softness or dryness.
 It might take a bit of practice to get things down to a science.

 3 – You Didn’t Use Cream of Tartar

 Did you realize that you need to use cream of tartar to make meringue?
 It might be possible to make meringue without it, but it’ll be a lot harder to get ideal results.